hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 This should create a new splashscreen in `/home/pi/RetroPie/splashscreens` called `fun-fact-splashscreen.png`.

-Now, in order to launch the script at boot, you have to edit `/etc/rc.local` and this line `sudo /home/pi/es-fun-facts-splashscreens/es-fun-facts-splashscreens.sh &` just before `exit 0`.
+~~Now, in order to launch the script at boot, you have to edit `/etc/rc.local` and this line `sudo /home/pi/es-fun-facts-splashscreens/es-fun-facts-splashscreens.sh &` just before `exit 0`.~~

-Remeber to add `&` at the end of the line.
+~~Remeber to add `&` at the end of the line.~~

+The script now adds the line in `/etc/rc.local` to launch itself at boot automatically.